-What is FTSE anyway?
+What is the FTSE anyway?

 But what is the FTSE?
-And why do we care so much whether it goes up or down?
+And why do we care so much about whether it goes up or down?

 We like index-tracking funds, or ‘trackers’, at MoneyMagpie.
 They’re cheap, easy to invest in (you don’t need a broker to do it) and they work better than most managed funds.
 Find out about index-tracking funds here, including how to invest in them.

 This includes British-born heavyweights, such as BP, Barclays and Tesco.
-Grouped in the FTSE 100 (often just called the Footsie) are a handful of multi-national mining groups such as the world’s biggest miner, BHP Billiton, drug makers like GlaxoSmithKline and cigarette companies like British American Tobacco.
+Grouped in the FTSE 100 are a handful of multi-national mining groups such as the world’s biggest miner, BHP Billiton, drug makers like GlaxoSmithKline and cigarette companies like British American Tobacco.

-Rises and falls in the index reflect both specific events – like major fraud in any of the companies – and changing world economics.
+Recorded rises and falls in the index can reflect specific macroecnomic events – like major fraud in any of the 100 companies and changing world economics.

-Companies in this index are generally known as the ‘mid-caps’, meaning that they have a capitalisation (a worth) that is somewhere in the middle compared to the other companies in the index.
+These companies are generally known as the ‘mid-caps’, meaning they have a capitalisation (a worth) somewhere in the middle compared to the other companies in the index.

-Investors often choose to track this index if they believe the next few years will be bright for the British economy.

-They’ll look for signals like a falling unemployment rate, which means more people are holding down jobs and able to spend more on housing, travel and luxuries.
+Investors often choose to track this index if they believe we are set to enter a period of growth in the economy.
+Investors will also look for signals such as a falling unemployment rate, which means more people are holding down jobs and able to spend on housing, travel and luxuries.

-- Moneymagpie guide to index-tracker funds – get the lowdown on the easy way to invest in the stock market
+- MoneyMagpie guide to index-tracker funds – get the lowdown on the easy way to invest in the stock market